eazymation/visual-che/README.md

 ## Setup

-To set up the demo application using Che, Obeo designer, and Gaucamole, is described here :
+To process to set up the demo application using Che, Obeo designer, and Gaucamole, is described here :

 https://github.com/neilmackenzie/visual-che/blob/master/setup.md